dkumar75-seneca/Planney/README.md

 # Application Usage:

-If node_modules folder is no longer in this repository, enter "npm install" followed by "npm audit fix --force" to fix vulnerabilities.
+Steps: Install node.js on your machine -> open bash / powershell terminal and enter "git clone (this repository link)" -> delete node_modules folder in downloaded files -> run "npm install" followed by "npm audit fix --force" and "npm start" on terminal.

-Once modules have been confirmed to be installed, run the application with "npm start" on the operating system terminal (Bash or PowerShell).
+Note: Since this repository has been made public, I had to remove and replace the mongodb connection uri string from the code for cybersecurity reasons.
+If you want to run this software on your machine, feel free to message me for the database uri and paste it on line 4 of CRUD.js.

 # File Structure: